-Note: Related to the effective portion of net investment hedges, the gains of ¥13,858 million was reclassified from Accumulated other comprehensive income to earnings for the fiscal year ended March 31, 2013.
-No amount related to the effective portion of net investment hedges was reclassified from Accumulated other comprehensive income to earnings for the fiscal years ended March 31, 2014 and 2015, respectively.
+Note: No amount related to the effective portion of net investment hedges was reclassified from Accumulated other comprehensive income to earnings for the fiscal years ended March 31, 2014 and 2015, respectively.
+Related to the effective portion of net investment hedges, the gains of ¥345 million was reclassified from Accumulated other comprehensive income to earnings for the fiscal year ended March 31, 2016.